mabbleio/qubeswap-token-contract/contracts/PeggedQST/README.md

 Deploy the Token:

-Deploy QubeSwapTokenDest on the destination chain.
+Deploy PegQubeSwapToken on the destination chain.

 Call grantBridgeRole(bridgeAddress) to authorize the bridge contract.